Program Coordinator Intern

 How to Apply

-Please submit your resume, cover letter, and a writing sample of no more than five pages to email@example.com.
+Please submit your resume and cover letter to email@example.com by December 12th.
 Civic Hall Labs is an equal opportunity employer, and, in order to build the strongest possible workforce, actively seeks a diverse applicant pool.

 About Civic Hall Labs